Running Wild (A Havoc Novel)

 I went down two quiet streets, and then it opened up into something that looked like a movie set with the requisite muscle cars, brooding guys, bad girls, and music.
 Set ups like this happened in a matter of minutes and they were broken down just as quickly, all parties knowing that scattering when the cops showed was the only way to freedom.

 The lights—street, head, and some interiors—kept things feeling more intimate than they ever could be.

 A quick glance was all I needed to see that the game had changed in the last six years, and I didn’t recognize a lot of the faces here.
 Good.
-Before, I’d usually raced farther from home, but we couldn’t have risked a longer trip tonight.
-This was a one-off.
-I just needed to bleed this shit from my system.
+Before, I’d usually raced farther from home, but we couldn’

 Or, check your local library.

 Page Count: 270